Navid200/xDrip/docs/Nightscout/DatabaseRestore.md

 Click on upload at the top on the terminal.

 ![](./images/Upload.png)
 Click on "Choose Files".
-Select the baclup file you created following [these](./DatabaseBackup.md) instructions, and click on "Upload".
+Select the backup file you created following [these](./DatabaseBackup.md) instructions, and click on "Upload".
 The file will be uploaded into the virtual machine in the working directory.

 Type and enter menu to bring up the menu.
 Choose "Restore MongoDB backup".